YINI-lang/YINI-spec/YINI-Specification.md

 Strings, numbers, booleans, nulls, and lists in YINI map naturally to their JSON equivalents, and key names (identifiers) maintain structural correspondence when properly quoted.

 You can convert a YINI file into JSON (and vice versa) and preserve all real data — structure, types, and names — correctly,
-but you must ignore or remove YINI-only features like section markers, comments, and terminators when expressing it as JSON.
+but you SHOULD ignore or remove YINI-only features like section markers, comments, and terminators when expressing it as JSON.

 #### Converting YINI to JSON
 - **Keys (Identifiers):** As long as keys are quoted properly in JSON, and identifiers follow JSON string rules.